jamcalli/Pulsarr/README.md

 3. **Genre Routing**: Analyzes content genres and routes to appropriate instances based on your configured genre rules
 4. **Default Instance**: Items not matching genre rules are sent to your default Sonarr/Radarr instance
 5. **Instance Synchronization**: Automatically copies content to any synced instances while respecting genre routes
-6. **Grab Notification**: Sends configurable notifications when content is successfully queued for download
+6. **Grab Notification**: Sends configurable notifications when content is available for viewing

 ### Notification Flow
 The notification system is designed to be informative:

 1. **Webhook Reception**: Receives webhooks from Sonarr/Radarr when content is imported
-2. **Smart Queuing**: Groups multiple episodes from the same season to prevent notification spam
+2. **Smart Queuing**: Groups multiple episodes from the same season to prevent notification spam (when importing non-season packs)
 3. **Batch Processing**: Intelligently batches season packs into single notifications
 4. **User Targeting**: Identifies users who have the show in their watchlist and have enabled notifications
-5. **Multi-channel Delivery**: Sends personalized notifications via Discord DMs or webhooks
+5. **Multi-channel Delivery**: Sends personalized notifications via Discord DMs, Email (coming soon), and can send global grabs via webhooks
-6. **Customizable Preferences**: Each user can configure their notification preferences via Discord
+6. **Customizable Preferences**: Each user can configure their notification preferences via Discord, or the admin can via the UI

-This system ensures content is properly routed to the right instances while keeping users informed about their media with notifications.

-## Installation
+## Quick Start

+### Prerequisites
+- Docker (recommended for deployment)
+- Plex Pass subscription (non Plex Pass coming soon)
+- Sonarr/Radarr installation(s)

-### Docker Compose (Recommended)
+### Docker Installation (Recommended)
+1. Create a `.env` file with your configuration (see [Configuration](#configuration) below)

 ```yaml
 services: